 - Approximately ninety-five percent of families with children living in Colerain Township have at least one parent working (Table 14). - There are low percentages of Colerain Township residents (both adults and children) who live in poverty (Table 10 & Table 11). - Colerain Township had zero motor vehicle crashes from 2011-2015 that were fatal.
 (Table 27). - There are lower rates of Hepatitis C, HIV, and Syphilis in Colerain Township compared to Hamilton County (Table 63, Table 64, & Table 65). - There are 61 childcare centers in Colerain Township and 95 percent of those childcare centers accept public vouchers.
 (Table 22&Table 23). - Only 17% of less than high school graduates, 7% of high school graduates, and 3% of Bachelor's degree or higher live in poverty; all of these percentages are less than Hamilton County (Table 12). - Both the age-adjusted rate for pedestrian injury and bicycle injury is lower than Hamilton County.
-(Table 31 & Table 32). - Colerain Township has zero motor vehicle crashes from 2011-2015 involving a bicyclist (Table 33) - Both the age-adjusted homicide rate and firearm-related injury rate are two times lower than Hamilton County (Table 35 + and Table 36). - The age-adjusted motor vehicle accident injury rate is lower than Hamilton County (Table 26). - Colerain Township residents suffer from lower rates of intentional injuries and intentional injury mortalities compared to Hamilton County (Table 37 and Table 38). - Overall, Colerain Township cancer incidence and mortality rates are less than Hamilton County (Table 53). - Colerain Township residents suffer from lower rates of drug overdose injuries and mortalities compared to Hamilton County (Table 39 and Table 40). - Overall, Colerain Township age-adjusted mortality rate is lower than Hamilton County (Table 49).
+(Table 31 & Table 32). - Colerain Township has zero motor vehicle crashes from 2011-2015 involving a bicyclist (Table 33) ♦. - Both the age-adjusted homicide rate and firearm-related injury rate are two times lower than Hamilton County (Table 35 ♦ and Table 36). - The age-adjusted motor vehicle accident injury rate is lower than Hamilton County (Table 26). - Colerain Township residents suffer from lower rates of intentional injuries and intentional injury mortalities compared to Hamilton County (Table 37 and Table 38). - Overall, Colerain Township cancer incidence rates are less than Hamilton County. - Colerain Township residents suffer from lower rates of drug overdose injuries compared to Hamilton County (Table 39). - Colerain Township has a good network of parks with playgrounds, ballfields, and recreation spaces for kids (Asset & Opportunity Results). - Colerain Township offers youth sports leagues for children to participate in (Asset & Opportunity Results).

-- Colerain Township residents suffer from lower rates of heart disease and diabetes mortality compared to Hamilton County (Table 52 and Table 54). - Colerain Township has a good network of parks with playgrounds, ballfields, and recreation spaces for kids (Asset & Opportunity Results). - Colerain Township offers youth sports leagues for children to participate in (Asset & Opportunity Results). - There is an updated Community Points of Dispensing (POD) plan for the township (Asset & Opportunity Results). - Colerain Township provides residents with child safety seat checks (Asset & Opportunity Results). - Colerain Township has a prescription drug drop box for residents to dispose of any unwanted prescription drugs (Asset & Opportunity Results). - The playgrounds in Colerain Township have safe surfaces (Asset & Opportunity Results). - Wert Family Park in Colerain Township offers a community garden (Asset & Opportunity Results). - Colerain Township possesses a diverse business community(Asset & Opportunity Results)
+- There is an updated Community Points of Dispensing (POD) plan for the township (Asset & Opportunity Results). - Colerain Township provides residents with child safety seat checks (Asset & Opportunity Results). - Colerain Township has a prescription drug drop box for residents to dispose of any unwanted prescription drugs (Asset & Opportunity Results). - The playgrounds in Colerain Township have safe surfaces (Asset & Opportunity Results). - Wert Family Park in Colerain Township offers a community garden (Asset & Opportunity Results). - Colerain Township possesses a diverse business community(Asset & Opportunity Results)